gromacs/gromacs/docs/dev-manual/code-formatting.rst

 Alternatively, if you just want to use ``clang-format.sh``, you can set the ``CLANG_FORMAT`` environment variable to ``/path/to/clang-format``.

-As above, see the sections below for using the pre-commit hook or git filters.
+Using the pre-commit hook or git filters needs additional setup; see the respective sections below.

 clang-format discovers which formatting rules to apply from the :file:`.clang-format` configuration file(s) in project directories,